RSSNext/Follow/README.md

 ### Dynamic Content Support

 Because we know content is more than just text.
-From articles to videos, images to audio — Follow gets it all covered.
+From articles to videos, images to audio — Folo gets it all covered.

 ![](https://github.com/user-attachments/assets/d1379fd6-8767-476e-b0dc-d61753715e26)